christophergandrud/FedChangePointNote/README.md

 The *[paper](paper/ChangePointCongFed.pdf)* and analyses can be completely reproduced using the files in this repository.

-Us the *[paper/source/MainAnalysis_Figures.R](paper/source/MainAnalysis_Figures.R)* source file to reproduce all of the change point analyses and recreate the figures in the paper.
+Use the *[paper/source/MainAnalysis_Figures.R](paper/source/MainAnalysis_Figures.R)* source file to reproduce all of the change point analyses and figures in the paper.

 All of the data used in the paper can be found in *[paper/data](paper/data)*.
 The most raw form of Congressional testimony data, including links to transcript PDFs and websites can be found in *[paper/data/builder/components/TestimonyRecords.csv](paper/data/builder/components/TestimonyRecords.csv)*.